 The level of cooperation requested will be limited to only those wells where MMS records indicate additional wellbores may exist.
-This is a quantum shift from previous data collections, where operators were requested to provide information for all their wells.
-This procedure results in a dramatic reduction in burden, reflecting major improvements to access of internal MMS records and experience gained from previous data collections.
+This is a quantum shift from previous data collections where operators were requested to provide information for all their wells.
+This results in a dramatic reduction in burden reflecting both major improvements to access of internal MMS records and, experience gained from previous data collections.

-The original scope of data collection for 40,000 wells has been reduced to ~6,000 wells.
-This reduction was achieved by analysis of previous submissions, where 75 percent of all wells were found to be complete and accurate.
-The MMS was also able to complete a further 10 percent from internal records.
-It is the remaining 15 percent that data collection will target.
+The original scope of data collection for 40,000 wells has been reduced to approximately 4,500 wells.
+This reduction is based on analyses of previous submissions where 75 percent of all wells were found to be complete and accurate, in conjunction with recent experience and the results achieved since the NTL was last issued.
+It is the 4,500 wells that data collection will target.

 Prior to contacting any operator for information, the MMS Technical Data Management Section (TDMS) will conduct an extensive review of internal records first.
-This review will include a detailed study of all submitted regulatory documents, a cross-check with information held in the Technical Information Management System (TIMS) database, and graphical (map) displays for validity and accuracy.
-If TDMS deems it necessary to contact an operator, they will furnish (1) an inventory of the information currently in MMS records, (2) a description of the data problem that has been identified, and (3) the information that is needed to address the data problem.
+This will include a detailed study of all submitted regulatory documents; a cross-check with information held in the Technical Information Management System (TIMS) database; and graphical (map) displays for validity and accuracy.
+If TDMS deems it necessary to contact an operator, they will furnish: (1) an inventory of the information currently in MMS records, (2) a description of the data problem that has been identified, and (3) the information that is needed to address the data problem.

-When TDMS issues a request for information, we ask that company databases and records be reviewed to confirm what the MMS knows as correct and, where available, provide the requested information for inclusion with existing well records.
+When TDMS issues a request for information, we ask that company databases and records are reviewed to both confirm what the MMS knows as correct and, where available, provide the requested information for inclusion with existing well records.
 Electronic data submission is strongly encouraged.

 The majority of these missing wells were not reported to the MMS in the operator's (or the previous operator's) description of drilling activities because the MMS did not issue separate permits for well bypasses.
-This situation only applies to wells drilled prior to 2000, as the MMS has assigned API numbers to all wells (regardless of status) since that time.
-As there was no requirement to report these wells before 2000, the MMS will not issue any Incidents of Non-compliance (INC's) in relation to the collection of these data.
+This only applies to wells drilled prior to 2000 as the MMS has assigned API numbers to all wells (regardless of status) since that time.
+As there was no requirement to report these wells before 2000, the MMS will not issue any Incidents of Non-compliance (INC's) in relation to the collection of this data.